Steamboat Rock, Iowa: Geography

 According to the United States Census Bureau, the city has a total area of 0.55 sqmi, all land.

 Steamboat Rock is located on the Iowa River, at a point where the river marks the east edge of the Altmont Moraine, the glacial moraine that marks the east border of the Des Moines Lobe of the Wisconsin Glaciation.
 The river valley here is a deep gorge through the sandstone bedrock underlying the moraine.
 Unlike most of Iowa, where prairie dominated, this area was historically woodland.

 Climate

 Designated as having a humid continental climate, this region typically has a large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 Precipitation is relatively well distributed year-round in many areas with this climate.
 The Köppen Climate Classification subtype for this climate is "Dfa".
 (Hot Summer Continental Climate).

 Demographics

+2020 census

+As of the census of 2020, there were 264 people, 128 households, and 79 families residing in the city.
+The population density was 488.5 inhabitants per square mile (188.6/km2).
+There were 156 housing units at an average density of 288.7 per square mile (111.5/km2).
+The racial makeup of the city was 93.9% White, 0.0% Black or African American, 0.0% Native American, 0.8% Asian, 0.0% Pacific Islander, 0.0% from other races and 5.3% from two or more races.
+Hispanic or Latino persons of any race comprised 3.8% of the population.

+Of the 128 households, 24.2% of which had children under the age of 18 living with them, 44.5% were married couples living together, 7.0% were cohabitating couples, 25.0% had a female householder with no spouse or partner present and 23.4% had a male householder with no spouse or partner present.
+38.3% of all households were non-families.
+35.2% of all households were made up of individuals, 18.8% had someone living alone who was 65 years old or older.

+The median age in the city was 48.0 years.
+22.0% of the residents were under the age of 20; 1.9% were between the ages of 20 and 24; 24.6% were from 25 and 44; 30.3% were from 45 and 64; and 21.2% were 65 years of age or older.
+The gender makeup of the city was 49.6% male and 50.4% female.